 Ashley joined the practice in 2018, following graduation from the University of Dundee in 2017.
 Prior to joining Alastair Coey Architects, he worked in the Scottish Highlands as an architectural assistant on a wide range of projects on historic Scottish estates.
 Ashley is project architect on a number of projects including, historic glasshouses at Florence Court, the repair and remodelling of the former Good Shepard Convent in Belfast and ongoing works to the medieval Ardee Castle.
 Ashley is also an associate member the Institute of Historic Building Conservation

 HISTORIC ENVIRONMENT SPECIALIST

-Ashley graduated from the University of Dundee in 2017 and is currently working towards his profession qualification andregistration as an architect.
-Prior to joining Alastair Coey Architects, he worked in the Scottish Highlands as an architectural assistant on a wide range of projects on historic Scottish estates.
-Since joining, he has assisted on a number of projects including the renovation and extension of a listed early twentieth century villa in the Malone Conservation Area of South Belfast, historic glasshouses at Florence Court and ongoing works to the medieval Ardee Castle.
-Ashley is an associate member of the RIBA, RIAS and the Institute of Historic Building Conservation.
+Andrew graduated from Queen’s University Belfast with a Master’s in Architecture in 2019 and is currently working towards his profession qualifications and registration as an architect.
+Prior to joining Alastair Coey Architects, he worked as an architectural assistant on a range of conservation and heritage led projects including the Hillsborough Castle and Gardens redevelopment, as well as works to The University of Edinburgh’s historic campus buildings.
+Since joining, he has assisted on a number of projects including the renovation and restoration of Govanhill Baths, Glasgow and St Eunan’s College, Letterkenny.
+Andrew is an associate member of the RIBA and the Institute of Historic Building Conservation.

 Alan is the Practice Manager, responsible for all aspects of office management.
 Alan has project based experience in research, finance and data control.

-Michele is the Office Administrator, responsible for general office administration.
-Michele has extensive experience of word processing.
+Michele is the Administrator, responsible for general office administration and management.